root-foundation/root/README.md

 It will be tough to remain a winner when you have no idea where you will be outcompeted from, your pool of competent competitors grows superexponentially, and the prizes for winning grow superexponentially leading to many more competent teams working activities that will make yours irrelevant.

-**Therefore, most value will be created by companies that haven't yet been started and individuals who haven't yet been born.**
+**Therefore, most value will be created by companies that haven't been started, by individuals who haven't been born.**

 We are entering a new age of creating value.
 Successfully tackling highly complex activities requires a very different approach than we're used to.
-Increasingly, the way the best teams operate will look very weird (and "wrong") to current winners.[^weirdwinner].
+Increasingly, the way the best teams operate will look very weird[^weirdwinner] (and "wrong") to current winners.

 [^weirdwinner]: We are entering a new age of creating value.
 Individuals and teams that will win will operate very differently than they do today.
 Teams will take years just to discover and frame the right activity to work on before they launch anything because you cannot simply *iterate* upwards from a lower complexity activity.
 Roles will be distinguished by complexity not "domain".
 Teams will completely abandon their current products and customers and jump upwards as soon as they see a glimpse of a higher complexity activity.
 They will simultaneously execute mass layoffs *and* go on hiring frenzies at every jump in AGI.
 They will be paranoid about advancements in completely unrelated activities that may have a common ancestor with theirs higher up in the tree.
-Most of our current winners be blindsided.
+Most of our current winners will be blindsided.

 ### 6. Absolute number of winners grows at least exponentially.